Joker-388/iOS10-Bug-Demo/README.md

 ---
 English
 ==============
+Let ios10 crash and restart by circle.
+You can try it both on simulator and device.<br>
+Tip: If you run it on device, you can only reinstall the system with iTunes.
 1.Click ready button, allow app authorization.<br>
 2.Click start button, app clash, and device restart again and again.<br>
 <br/>